Rabindra Sangeet: Exponents

 Since the establishment of the Sangeet Bhavan of Tagore's own Visva-Bharati University at Shantiniketan, along with its codification of Rabindra Sangeet instruction, multiple generations have created Rabindra Sangeet (its aesthetics and singing style) into a tangible cultural tradition breeding many singers who now specialize in singing Tagore's works.
 Some notable early exponents of Rabindra Sangeet who laid down its foundations and continue to inspire generations of singers include:

 Kanika Banerjee.
-Suchitra Mitra, Hemant Kumar, Debabrata Biswas, Sagar Sen, Subinoy Roy, Chinmoy Chattopadhyay and Sumitra Sen.
+Suchitra Mitra, Pankaj Mullick, Hemant Kumar, Debabrata Biswas, Kishore Kumar, Manna Dey, Shyamal Mitra, Santidev Ghosh, Sagar Sen, Subinoy Roy, Chinmoy Chattopadhyay Ashoketaru Bandyopadhay and Sumitra Sen.

 Historical influence

 Rabindra Sangeet has been an integral part of Bengal culture for over a century.
 Hindu monk and Indian social reformer Swami Vivekananda became an admirer of Rabindra Sangeet in his youth.
 He composed music in the Rabindra Sangeet style, for example Gaganer Thale in Raga Jaijaivanti.

-Many of Tagore's songs form the worship hymnal and hymns in many Churches in Kolkata and West Bengal.
-Some examples are Aaguner Poroshmoni, Klanti Amar Khoma Koro Probhu, Bipode More Rokkha Koro and Aanondoloke Mongolaloke.

 Digitization

-As of July 2016, 7,864 Rabindra Sangeet have been digitized by Saregama and is available online for download.
+As of July 2016, 7,864 Rabindra Sangeet have been digitized by Saregama and are available online for download.

+Furthermore, popular Rabindrasangeet has been digitized and featured on featured Phalguni Mookhopadhayay's YouTube channel as part of Brainware University's initiative.
+Launched on 9 May 2023, this project aims to promote Rabindranath Tagore's cultural heritage.
+The initiative includes 100 selected songs, translated and sung by Mookhopadhayay, which are being gradually released along with detailed anecdotes, appreciations, blogs, critical essays, and research papers, making Tagore's works accessible to Bengali and non-Bengali households worldwide.